-Manuel Cassinello Marco, a specialist psychiatrist in neuropsychiatry and psychologist, explains in this article how frontotemporal dementia affects us.
+Manuel Cassinello Marco, psychiatrist specializing in neuropsychiatry and psychologist, explains to us in this article how frontotemporal dementia affects people.

-Although when we think of dementia, Alzheimer’s disease usually comes to mind, the truth is that there are many other types of neurodegenerative conditions.
-These conditions have in common a progressive atrophy in different parts of the brain.
-Among these, we can find frontotemporal dementia.
-It is important to recognize the symptoms in order to seek professionals who can start rehabilitative treatment as early as possible.
+Although when we think of dementia we usually think of Alzheimer’s disease, the truth is that there are many other types of neurodegenerative conditions.
+These share a progressive atrophy in different parts of the brain.
+Among these we can find frontotemporal dementia.
+It is important to recognize the symptoms in order to consult professionals who can begin rehabilitative treatment as soon as possible.

 Degeneration and frontotemporal dementia

-Frontotemporal dementia or Pick’s disease refers to a clinical syndrome in which the predominant clinical features consist of personality changes associated with behavioral alterations, language impairments, and cognitive decline.
+Frontotemporal dementia or Pick’s disease refers to a clinical syndrome in which the predominant presentation consists of a change in personality associated with behavioral changes, language disturbances and cognitive decline.
 However, it is important to differentiate it from frontotemporal degeneration.
-The latter only refers to the existence of atrophy limited to the anterior prefrontal and temporal lobes.
-In other words, there can be atrophy without associated clinical dementia.
+The latter only refers to the existence of atrophy limited to the prefrontal and anterior temporal lobes.
+That is, there can be atrophy without an associated dementia syndrome.

-Frontotemporal dementia, also known as Pick’s disease, is named after its discoverer, Arnold Pick.
-It is characterized by the presence of Pick bodies, which are groups of damaged neurons due to the deposition and impossibility of elimination of the so-called tau protein.
-It is also associated with a related phenomenon known as gliosis, which results in a scar-like lesion.
+Frontotemporal dementia, also known as Pick’s disease, is named after its discoverer, Arnold Pick, and refers to the presence of the so-called Pick bodies which are groups of damaged neurons due to the deposition and inability to eliminate the so-called tau protein and is associated with a phenomenon known as gliosis, which leaves a lesion similar to a scar.

 Symptoms of frontotemporal dementia

-When we refer to frontotemporal dementia, it is important to note that we are not referring to a single clinical picture, but rather to different entities that share common brain lesions but can vary in their clinical manifestation.
-Therefore, in this section, we need to differentiate between the three main clinical variants: behavioral variant of frontotemporal dementia, non-fluent progressive aphasia, and semantic dementia.
+When we refer to frontotemporal dementia it is important to point out that we are not referring to a single clinical picture but to different entities that share common lesions whose clinical manifestation can vary.
+Therefore, in this section, we must make a distinction between the three main clinical variants: behavioral variant frontotemporal dementia, nonfluent progressive aphasia and semantic dementia.

-- Behavioral variant: This is the most common variant, and the typical symptoms include:
+- Behavioral variant: This is the most common variant and typical symptoms are:

 - Behavioral changes,

-- apathy (caution should be exercised with this presentation, as it is often confused with depressive disorder),
+- apathy (this presentation should be approached with caution, as it is often confused with a depressive disorder),

 - disinhibition,